 A Place for Paranormal fans to come together and have fun

-IN DECEMBER I WILL START MY 14TH YEAR ON YOUTUBE.!
+IN DECEMBER I STARTED MY 14TH YEAR ON YOUTUBE.!

 George Noory interview now AT 4,500 views.